 Fiskars Billhook Saw

-At the Garden Writers’ annual Canada Blooms lunch, this tool got a lot of attention—Fiskars usually sponsors the lunch and brings all their new tools to show us.
-A lot of garden writers wanted to take this home to try out and I was one of the lucky recipients.
+A few years ago, at a Garden Writers’ annual Canada Blooms lunch, this tool got a lot of attention.
+Several garden writers wanted to take this home to try out and I was one of the lucky recipients.
 I found the saw useful for both my spring and fall garden cleanup.
-I’ve used this interesting-looking tool to trim small branches, remove tenacious lilac suckers from around one of my trees and to cut down the butterfly bushes that tower over my side garden after a summer of feeding butterflies and other pollinators.
+I’ve used this interesting-looking tool to trim small branches, remove tenacious lilac suckers from around one of my trees, and to cut down the butterfly bushes that tower over my side garden after a summer of feeding butterflies and other pollinators.

 Have you discovered any new, indispensable garden tools recently?